Spanish Ar Verb Conjugation Chart

 • Trabajar (to work): trabajo, trabajas, trabaja, trabajamos, trabajáis, trabajan.

 Notice how the stem (the part of the verb before the -ar ending) remains consistent throughout the conjugation.
-Only the ending changes.
+So naturally, only the ending changes.
 This consistent pattern is a key feature of -ar verbs, making them relatively easy to master compared to -er and -ir verbs.

 The Preterite Tense (-ar Verbs)

 The preterite tense describes completed actions in the past.
-It's the equivalent of the simple past tense in English (e.g., I walked, he talked).
+Day to day, it's the equivalent of the simple past tense in English (e. g., I walked, he talked).
 The preterite of -ar verbs also follows a regular pattern, though slightly more complex than the present tense.

 Here's the conjugation pattern for the preterite tense: